Art Supplies and Recommended Reading List

 Peggy will be happy to assist you

-Use artist grade paints.
-Student grade paints are of inferior quality.
+Please use artist grade paints.
+Student grade paints are of inferior

-(If you buy Gamblin brand---this color is Cadmium Yellow Medium)
+Cadmium Yellow Light (If you buy Gamblin brand---this color is Cadmium

 Permanent Alizarin Crimson